Skip to main content

 New global regulation to detect cyber attacks

-Vehicle manufacturers are facing the introduction of a new global regulation on cyber security that will apply to all newly produced vehicles as of 1 July 2024.
+Since July 1st 2024, vehicle manufacturers are facing a global regulation on cyber security for all newly produced vehicles.
 This will require, for example, a CSMS* and systems to automatically detect and defend against cyber attacks.

 “Here at RISE, in our cyber security research work we look at things such as how systems can handle threats automatically,” says Bodeklint.